Jiawenling/JiawenLing.github.io/_posts/2022-03-20-How-It-Began.md

 Formal education and training gives you temporary footholds.
 Once that's over, you'll be looking at a bare rock wall.

 Setting a foothold is planning, and ascending the rock wall is learning.
-It will be an iterative process, so a conscious effort must be made to determine what to invest my time in, and what experiences I will seek.
+It will be an iterative process, so a conscious effort must be made to determine what to invest my time in, and what experiences I seek.

+Reading or watching tutorials is simply too passive (and sleep-inducing) so...

 ### The first foothold